scala/scala-lang/_posts/2021-09-27-gsoc-conclusion.md

 cit.
 Shadaj

-A special thanks goes to **Zhendong Ang** who co-menthored Mykola and collaborated on the project for his semester project at EPFL.
+A special thanks goes to **Zhendong Ang** who co-mentored Mykola and collaborated on the project for his semester project at EPFL.

 ### A Python - Scala integrated environment with Almond, Ammonite and ScalaPy